gzaffin/sample_replay/README.md

 3 - if You're going to build libkss with Microsoft Visual Studio 2015 or Microsoft Visual Studio 2017, which are recommended otherwise You'll face ISO/IEC 9899:1999 C code that do not compile and You need to re-factor it a bit, so check that Your CMake version is >= 3.5, and change first row of CMakeLists.txt into e.g. 'cmake_minimum_required(VERSION 3.6)' for compiling with Microsoft Visual Studio 2017, then create a build folder, invoke cmake and compile with Visual Studio

-4 - if You're going to build under GNU/Linux and You do not want to use libao remove -DUSE_LIBAO from line 6 of CMakeLists.txt
+4 - if You're going to build under GNU/Linux and You do not want to use libao remove -DUSE_LIBAO from line 6 of CMakeLists.txt and change line 51 of CMakeLists.txt into this target_link_libraries(sample_replay kss m)

 5 - under GNU/Linux create a build folder, invoke cmake and make